alexgalkin/goal-tracking/bimbink-web-app/README.md

 1. Configure `Github Actions` for `CI/CD`.
 2. Register and configure custom domain.
+3. Investigate the options to encrypt the data stored.
-3. Collect feedback.
+4. Collect feedback.
-3. Improve `UI/UX`.
+5. Improve `UI/UX`.
+6. Add section for `Reminders` to setup reminder emails regarding your goals.
+7. Add cookies consent and check analytics.